Anilkumarpilli123/joineazy-dashboard/README.md

 The app uses the Context API (UserContext.jsx) to manage the current user and their role (student or admin).
 - **Admin(Professor):**
-- Can create new assignments and view student submissions.
+     - Can create, edit, and delete assignments.
-- **Student:** Can view assigned tasks, mark them as submitted, and track completion.
+     - Can view student acknowledgments and submission progress.
+     - For group assignments, can view group names, group IDs, and group members.

+- **Student:**
+     - Can view all assignments created by the admin.
+     - Can acknowledge submission (“Yes, I have submitted”).
+     - Can form or join groups for group-type assignments.
+     - Sees timestamped acknowledgment updates once submitted.

 The App.jsx dynamically renders either the AdminDashboard or StudentDashboard based on the active user role.